jabramo25/chromeToolsDemo/README.md

 # Chrome Tools Demo
-A Demo to accompany a talk on Chrome Dev Tools and tips for debugging.
+A Demo to accompany a talk on Chrome Dev Tools and tips for debugging JavaScript Applications.

 To run the demo, ensure you have node installed. https://nodejs.org/en/download/ To verify the installation is correct, open a command line window and run: